 Ultimately, a funding strategy was developed that relies on a combination of Mello-Roos and tax allocation bonds, in addition to an ongoing special tax for public services.
 A special tax formula for three separate financing districts was prepared, one of which provides debt service coverage for variable-rate Mello-Roos bonds that will be retired from proceeds of tax allocation bonds sold in future years.
 Debt service on the Mello-Roos bonds is designed to be paid fully (in one CFD) or partially (in another CFD) with tax increment.
 Comprehensive tax increment projections were prepared on behalf of the Agency in order to evaluate when tax allocation bonds could be sold in future years and how much infrastructure would go unfunded until bond proceeds were available to reimburse Catellus for any unfunded amounts.

 GCG works with the landowners and Agency annually to update the projections and to monitor the capacity to sell Mello-Roos bonds and tax allocation bonds; GCG also manages the ongoing administration of the CFDs.
-To date, the Mello-Roos authorized bonding capacity has been completely utilized, multiple series of tax allocation bonds have been issued, and the funding program has worked exactly as planned even though initial infrastructure cost estimates have more than doubled since the inception of the program.
+To date, the Mello-Roos authorized bonding capacity has been completely utilized, multiple series of tax allocation bonds have been issued, and the funding program has worked as planned even though initial infrastructure cost estimates have more than doubled since the inception of the program.
 GCG has worked on several other projects, such as Treasure Island, Candlestick Point, Hunters Point, Mint Plaza, 690 Market Street, and Rincon Towers with various landowners and the San Francisco Redevelopment Agency to form CFDs or to forecast tax increment and develop a tax allocation bond program as part of a comprehensive public facilities financing strategy.

 Kona Community Development Plan Public Facilities Financing Plan, County of Hawaii

 The Kona Community Development Plan was developed to accommodate the needs of future growth in the Kona area in a proactive way, preserve valued physical and cultural assets, direct growth to appropriate locations within the CDP area, and encourage the construction of affordable, or workforce, housing.
 The CDP area encompasses the judicial districts of North Kona and South Kona, but focuses on a smaller, designated urban area.
 The urban area anticipates 10 transit-oriented developments (TODs) distributed from mauka of the Kona International Airport down to the Keauhou area, including redevelopment of Kailua Village.
 At buildout, nearly 12,700 new dwelling units and 4.8 million square feet of new commercial and industrial space is expected.
 GCG prepared a Financing Plan to fund nearly $900 million of public facilities and backbone infrastructure required to serve the CDP area, including neighborhood, community, and regional park sites and facilities.
 A buildout analysis, as well as three scenarios that contemplate initial development in the northern, central, and southern target zones within the CDP, is included in the Financing Plan.
 An array of financing tools was required to formulate a feasible plan and to match infrastructure needs with appropriate sources of funding, such as general obligation bond and/or tax increment financing, state revolving fund and federal funding commitments, revenue bonds, community facilities districts, and development impact fees.
 A detailed tax increment analysis was included in the financing plan to demonstrate how the flow of property tax revenues would be divided between the Tax Increment District and the County.
 The financing strategy recognizes the critical need in the CDP area for affordable housing and is designed to facilitate its construction.
 Finally, the Financing Plan incorporates a detailed set of financing policies to guide the use of financing tools in a consistent manner.
-The analysis at this regional planning scale will likely lead to more detailed work as TOD master plans, individual specific plans, and other development opportunities emerge.
+The analysis at this regional planning scale may lead to more detailed work as TOD master plans, individual specific plans, and other development opportunities emerge.